 If the stalks are thick and long, offer them to a gardener.
 They have multiple garden uses--I actually was looking for some this summer.
 You can also tie pieces together with jute to make trellises for houseplants.
-School's in here--I'm sure several teachers could find projects to do with them.
-Do you have a local theater group that may want some for props.

 if you have very many rent a chipper and make mulch out of them.

 or if they are tall enough. put windsocks on them and sell them at the next craft fair.